-Try serving this recipe as a topping to your favorite Burger, Nachos, or even Breakfast Burritos!
+Try serving this recipe as a topping to your favorite Burger, Nachos, or even Tostadas or Breakfast Burritos!

 Here’s the deal, this traeger smoked queso could not get any easier.
 All you have to do is toss the ingredients into a pan and pop it onto the smoker.
 When it’s done cooking you have the most amazing velveeta queso that is definitely a fan favorite.